cagrigsby/panthera_test/_writeups/2024-07-24-roquefort-proving-grounds.md

 ---
 layout: writeup
-title: Snookums - Proving Grounds
+title: Roquefort - Proving Grounds
 date: 2024-07-24 13:32:20 +0300
 description: A Writeup of the Snookums Box from Proving Grounds
 image: # /assets/images/Flu/Flu_1.png
 fig-caption: # Add figcaption (optional)
-tags: [LainKusunagi, Linux, Gitea]
+tags: [Linux, LainKusunagi, Gitea]
 ---

 Here's a writeup for Roquefort, an Intermediate Proving Grounds box from the [LainKusanagi list of OSCP like machines](https://www.reddit.com/r/oscp/comments/1c8pzyz/lainkusanagi_list_of_oscp_like_machines/).
 While this box has been rated Intermediate by OffSec, I'll note that the community has rated it to be Hard.
 I get started with an nmap scan to reveal: